-Explainer: Arrested again - What are the new allegations against Nissan's Ghosn?
+Explainer: Arrested again: What are the new allegations against Nissan's Ghosn?

 In general, suspects released on bail are banned from overseas travel, but public broadcaster NHK said travel permission could be obtained on a case-by-case basis.

-The new accusations against Ghosn do not include Kelly.
+The new accusations against Ghosn do not include Kelly, which means he could be released in the coming days.

-The Tokyo court said in a statement that Kelly’s lawyer has requested he be freed on bail, although no amount was disclosed.
-NHK said that if the request is granted, Kelly could be released as early as Friday.
+Kelly’s lawyer, Yoichi Kitamura, told Reuters that Kelly was unlikely to be released before Tuesday because there had not been enough time to complete procedures ahead of a long weekend in Japan.

 Reporting and writing by Malcolm Foster; Additional reporting by Linda Sieg; Editing by Edwina Gibbs